wp-plugins/hide-title/readme.txt

 == Changelog ==

+= 1.0.3 =

+* Fixed a jQuery bug which prevented fallbacks in the case that the selector was not found.

 = 1.0.2 =

 * Added logic to flag when wp_head has run to prevent changes being made to the title in the &gt;head&lt; area.